The basics

 This runs the model once over the full simulation period, captures the final storage values, and uses them as the starting point for subsequent runs.
 When the model is run multiple times — as during calibration — it resets to these saved values at the start of each run rather than to empty reservoirs.

-simulation are typically unreliable because the storages have not yet settled
+The very first years of a simulation are typically unreliable because the storages start empty and have not yet settled into a realistic seasonal cycle.
+Two mechanisms address this:

 Evaluation